NFIBrokerage/spear/README.md

 Wanted to keep this #shade out of the online+viewable readme:

-Also the code quality is... questionable 🤔 https://github.com/elixir-grpc/grpc/blob/eff8a8828d27ddd7f63a3c1dd5aae86246df215e/lib/grpc/adapter/gun.ex#L170-L262
+Also the code hygiene is... questionable 🤔 https://github.com/elixir-grpc/grpc/blob/eff8a8828d27ddd7f63a3c1dd5aae86246df215e/lib/grpc/adapter/gun.ex#L170-L262

 -->